AndrewCovey/SavvyCodersScripts/README.md

 <div align="center">

- 🔭 I’m currently working on expediting the extinction of Marmota monax
+ 🔭 I’m currently working on expediting the extinction of Marmota monax 🐿️

- 🌱 I’m currently learning how to use ET-MP hand grenades.
+ 🌱 I’m currently learning how to use ET-MP hand grenades 💣👍🏻

-💬 Ask me about great heirloom seeds to grow in your garden; get them [here](https://www.rareseeds.com/)**
+💬 Ask me about great heirloom seeds to grow in your garden; get them [here](https://www.rareseeds.com/) 🌰

 ⚡ Fun fact: mosquitoes kill even more people than humans do!
-Kinda makes a man humble, doesn't it?
+Kinda makes a man humble, doesn't it? 🦟

  </div>